moq-wg/moq-transport/draft-lcurley-warp.md

 * Track format numbers
 * Message types
 * Object headers

+TODO: register the URI scheme and the ALPN

 # Appendix A. Video Encoding {#appendix.encoding}
 In order to transport media, we first need to know how media is encoded.